-As a result of the consultation described below, this approach has been adopted in the proposed plan change with the Port Noise Control Line shifting from the boundary proposed in the Marshall Day report to Mean High Water Springs in the vicinity of Johnston Street.
+This approach has been adopted in the proposed plan change with the Port Noise Control Line shifting from the boundary proposed in the Marshall Day report to Mean High Water Springs in the vicinity of Johnston Street.
+In effect, this means that the line has no effect in the District Plan south of Johnston Street and is not shown on the maps.